DCtheTall/hands-on-machine-learning/README.md

 - Scikit-Learn's `Pipeline` object.
 - Computing the root mean squared error (RMSE) of a regression model.
 - Cross validation.
-- Grid searching hyperparameters with `GridSearchCV`.
+- Grid searching hyperparameters with Scikit-Learn's `GridSearchCV`.
 - Evaluating models with a test set.
 - Training a Support Vector Machine (SVM) on the Housing dataset.
 - Fine tuning a `RandomForestRegressor` using `RandomizedSearchCV`.